matthewg42/worklog/README.rst

    * - Option
      - Parameters
      - Description
+   * - -1
+     -
+     - Add a one-line quick message into the log - does not put blank lines before or after the entry.
+   * - -a
+     -
+     - Amend existing entry rather than adding a new entry timestamp and padding
    * - -d
      - *level*
      - Print diagnostic messages while executing.
 The value of *level* must be